"Junk Faxes" -- Protected Free Speech?

 This mentality makes me nuts.
 Some people are perfectly willing to limit the freedom of everyone if it makes their own life somehow marginally better.
 In a civilized society, we all need to tolerate annoyances for the greater good.
 We wish the neighbor wouldn't play his music so loud, but we understand that we don't want the police running around with decibel meters, telling us what we can play and how loud.
 We wish the neighbor's car -- the one he insists on parking in front of our house -- wasn't such a piece of junk, but we don't want legislation defining what is an acceptable looking automobile.
 And, yes, we wish we didn't get junk faxes at 3:00 a.m., but we are smart enough to recognize that if we choose to put the fax machine next to our bed we might be disturbed.
 We shouldn't, however, desire to make it illegal for someone to send a fax to that machine.

-UPDATE (June 5, 2003) -- The fun never ends (and it is amazing what people will take the time to write about).
-Someone wrote to us about the paragraph that proceeds this one, stating that the loud music example doesn't make sense, because the police do have decibel meters, and they do tell you how loud you can play your music.
+UPDATE -- The fun never ends (and it is amazing what people will take the time to write about).
+Someone wrote to me about the paragraph that proceeds this one, stating that the loud music example doesn't make sense, because the police do have decibel meters, and they do tell you how loud you can play your music.
 He suggested that we find a better example.

 Actually it is a great example, and the reader obviously missed the point.
 The point that is being made is that even if we have the "right" to control someone's behavior, freedom is better served if we don't unnecessarily exercise that right.
 Noise ordinances are available when a neighbor gets out of control, but the reasonable person recognizes that if we invoke the power to turn off his music, then we must accept that we give up the right to occasionally turn up our own music when the mood hits.
 In other words, "We wish the neighbor wouldn't play his music so loud, but we understand that we (read reasonable people wanting to live in a free society) don't WANT the police running around with decibel meters, telling us what we can play and how loud."
 The illustration is especially on point because it makes reference to the police telling us WHAT we can play.
 That was the point of the article.
 Under the guise of limiting "junk" faxes, the government is actually defining what can and can't be sent.
 Look also at the recent campaign reform measure, which specifically dictates what you can say x number of days before an election.
 It is far better to tolerate the junk faxes from your local pizza shop if it means a little less government intrusion on your speech.